-A cannabinoid-based oral medication approved by the FDA in 1985 that contains dronabinol, a synthetic type of THC, the intoxicating ingredient in cannabis.
+Marinol is a cannabinoid-based oral medication approved by the Food and Drug Administration (FDA) in 1985 that contains dronabinol, a synthetic type of THC, the intoxicating ingredient in cannabis.
 Marinol has FDA approval specifically to treat anorexia associated with weight loss in HIV/AIDS patients, as well as nausea and vomiting that many cancer patients experience while undergoing chemotherapy.

 Marinol is an oral capsule containing synthetic THC in sesame oil.
 THC simultaneously stimulates appetite and decreases nausea as it binds to certain receptors in the nervous system.